Single-precision floating-point format: Notable single-precision cases

-By default, 1/3 rounds up, instead of down like double precision, because of the even number of bits in the significand.
+By default, 1/3 rounds up, instead of down like double-precision, because of the even number of bits in the significand.
 The bits of 1/3 beyond the rounding point are 1010... which is more than 1/2 of a unit in the last place.

 Encodings of qNaN and sNaN are not specified in IEEE 754 and implemented differently on different processors.
 The x86 family and the ARM family processors use the most significant bit of the significand field to indicate a quiet NaN.
-The PA-RISC processors use the bit to indicate a signalling NaN.
+The PA-RISC processors use the bit to indicate a signaling NaN.

 Optimizations

 The design of floating-point format allows various optimisations, resulting from the easy generation of a base-2 logarithm approximation from an integer view of the raw bit pattern.
 Integer arithmetic and bit-shifting can yield an approximation to reciprocal square root (fast inverse square root), commonly required in computer graphics.